Design Cascaded Integrator-Comb (CIC) Filter

 Select whether your filter will be a

-the type of filter and the design methods and structures that are
+determines the type of filter and the design methods and

 When you design either a decimator or interpolator, the resulting filter is a CIC filter that decimates or interpolates your input signal.

 Specify the differential delay of your CIC filter as an integer value greater than or equal to 1.
 The default value is 1.
 The differential delay changes the shape, number, and location of nulls in the filter response.
 Increasing the differential delay increases the sharpness of the nulls and the response between the nulls.
 In practice, differential delay values of 1 or 2 are the most common.

 Specify the decimation or interpolation factor for your filter as an integer value greater than or equal to 1.
 The default value is 2.